types of paint

 Vinyl Paints

-Vinyl paint is thick, so two coats are perfect for covering walls and ceilings with a smooth finish.
-Also, the resin in vinyl paint makes it resilient.
+As vinyl is a thick paint, two coats are enough to cover walls and ceilings with a smooth finish that hides marks and dips.
+Also, the resin in vinyl paint makes it extra resilient.

 Clay and Chalk Paints

-Clay and chalk paints have significantly increased in popularity over the last few years.
-They are the go-to favourites for upcycling projects and children’s bedrooms.
+Clay and chalk paints have increased in popularity over the last few years and have become the go-to paints for upcycling projects.

-As clay/chalk paints don’t contain acrylics or oils, there are no strong odours or high-level VOCs.
+Because clay and chalk paints don’t contain acrylics or oils, there are no strong odours or high levels of VOCs, making them a popular choice for children’s bedrooms.

 Oil-based paints contain natural oils (like linseed oil) or synthetic alkyd with pigment and resin.

-The resin forms a hard film as the solvent evaporates during the paint-drying process.
+The resin forms a hard film as the solvent evaporates during drying.
 This film makes oil-based paints incredibly durable.
 It also makes them stain-resistant, making oil-based paints ideal for skirting boards, railings and mouldings.

 Advantages of oil-based paints